Frijol/climate-change/GLOSSARY.md

+## ACP
+alternative compliance payment: amount that electricity suppliers have to pay if they aren't able to generate or buy rights to sufficient renewable energy to meet their renewable portfolio standards

 ## additionality
 the assurance to a buyer of a carbon market that the money spent is really eliciting a reduction in carbon